Improve your team by talking about fears and feelings

 • how to increase people's commitment, leadership capacity, and ability to act in the face of uncertainty, and

 If you'd like support for improving a team or how your organization approaches teamwork, get in touch.
-We're booking team coaching clients now for projects in 2023.
+We're booking coaching clients now for projects.
 More info on our approach to improving team performance is here.
 We work with volunteer teams, staff teams and senior leadership teams.

 This webinar recording is an example of how we helped Sunrise improve the eight volunteer teams that ran one of the largest youth-led voter contact programs in the 2020 elections.